APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 ->Found RegEx patterns to find each of these cases separately and then combined all of them as a single RegEx using | : <br/> ` p2= r'^\d*$|^\d+\s?\d+$|^.\w$|^\w?\s?=+|^[a-zA-Z](?!\w)|^�*$|^\d*\.\d*$' ` <br/><br/>
 ->cleanText(text, pat): <br/>
---->text : whole page as a string ; pat : RegEx to clean the text<br/>
+		text : whole page as a string ; pat : RegEx to clean the text<br/>
 --->splits string into multiple strings using newline character(\n) as the separator => .split('\n')<br/>
 ---> using findall() method from re library to return a list of all strings identified as noise and use a list object variable as a reference to it.<br/>